UBC-NLP/dialex/README.md

 # DiaLex - A Benchmark for Evaluating Multidialectal Arabic Word Embeddings

 Word embeddings are a core component of modern natural language processing systems, making the ability to thoroughly evaluate them  a vital task.
 We describe DiaLex, a benchmark for intrinsic evaluation of dialectal Arabic word embeddings.
 DiaLex covers five important Arabic dialects: Algerian, Egyptian, Lebanese, Syrian, and Tunisian.
 Across these dialects, DiaLex provides a testbank for six syntactic and semantic relations, namely male to female, singular to dual, singular to plural, antonym, comparative, and genitive to past tense.
 DiaLex thus consists of a collection of word pairs representing each of the six relations in each of the five dialects.
 To demonstrate the utility of DiaLex, we use it to evaluate a set of existing and new Arabic word embeddings that we developed.
-Our benchmark, evaluation code and new word embedding models are publicly available https://github.com/dialex2020/DiaLex.
 ## Word Embeddings Evaluation

 Given our benchmark, we generate a test bank consisting of 260,827 tuples.